Skip to main content Skip to footer

 • a HCW returning to work in the NHS, who may have been exposed to a BBV while away (based on a risk assessment carried out by the occupational health service).

 In addition, a HCW moving between EPP posts should be able to provide evidence of their health clearance.
-If evidence of EPP clearance cannot be provided, the HCW should be treated as new and an additional health clearance is recommended.
-Note: HCWs who have been practicing EPPs prior to 1 August 2008 are not required to provide evidence of health clearance, if they move from one EEP post to another.
+If evidence of EPP clearance cannot be provided, they should be treated as if they are a new HCW and additional health clearance is recommended.
+Note: HCWs who have been practicing EPPs prior to 1 August 2008 are not required to provide evidence of health clearance if they move from one EPP post to another.

 A HCW living with a BBV can carry out EPPs depending on their infective status.
-Health clearance guidance for these HCWs is separate to the routine occupational health checks and immunisations e.g. tetanus, diphtheria, polio and measles, mumps and rubella, and seasonal influenza.
+Health clearance guidance for these HCWs is separate to the routine occupational health checks and immunisations (e.g. tetanus, diphtheria, polio and measles, mumps and rubella, and seasonal influenza). (see below: Additional Health Clearance and Healthcare Workers Living with Blood-borne Viruses)

 Exposure Prone Procedures (EPPs)